PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 the master view or the mobile view depending on the width of the hosting device.
 If you change the width of the browser window, you can see the report transition between the master view and the responsive view.
-The following screenshots show what the **AppOwnsDataClient** application looks like when viewed on a mobile device such as an iPhone.
+The following screenshot shows what the **AppOwnsDataClient** application looks like when viewed on a mobile device such as an iPhone.

 <img src="Images\ReadMe\media\image8.png" style="width:2.12857in;height:3.69316in" />